rstudio/rstudio-conf-2022-program/sessions/makeovers/adapting-current-tools-in-environmental.md

 Please write abstract below.
 You may use simple markdown (links, code style, bold, italics) -->

-Increasing quantities and types of available data and the need for more advanced analyses are outpacing current tools in environmental science.
-R allows us to preform statistical analyses more efficiently, while {Rmarkdown} and {officer}
+Increasing quantity and types of available data and the need for more advance analyses are outpacing current tools in environmental science.
+R allows us to efficiently manipulate and analyze complex data; however, taking the first leap from a current workflow to automation can be challenging.
+This talk will focus on how to advocate for automation in a team with diverse skillsets.
+We’ll start with examples of small changes that can be made using {officer} and {openxlsx} to meet your team members where they are by presenting results in a manner familiar to them; and finish by presenting a case study of how we used R to automate software from a regulatory agency.
-allows us to present the results in a familiar way. {Shiny} allows us to create data dashboards quickly, affordably, and with the flexibility to adapt to a project’s needs.
-Using {reticulate} with python and {dbplyr} with SQL built databases we can expand our data science capabilities through collaboration.
-I’ll give examples of how our team uses R alongside software from regulatory agencies, {Shiny} to improve tools previously developed in Microsoft Access or Excel, and python and SQL to supplement R.